hrishim/llvl_prog1_book/src/c_syntax.md

 }
 ```

 All functions have a name that is used to call the function.
 Functions can optionally take parameters.
 In the example above *function1* does not take parameters.
 The return type of the function is *void* meaning that it does not return any value.
 This is a simple function that takes no value and returns no value.
 It merely prints an integer and a character by making calls to appropriate print functions.
-Note that we use **two different functions** to print strings and integers.
+The functions `uart_puts(...)` and `uart_print_num(...)` are provided as part of this book.
+Whenever you compile the code for any exercise in this book those functions are automatically added to your program. `uart_puts(...)` is used to print text and `uart_print_num(...)` is used to print integers.

-The function *addOneToThis* takes one integer parameter (also called *argument*) and returns an integer value.
+The function `addOneToThis(int)` takes one integer parameter (also called *argument*) and returns an integer value.
 This function can be called from any other function by passing an integer value as the argument.
+Note that parameters are also variables and they are defined the same way.
+This function takes an integer parameter named `x`.
+To return a value from a function we use the `return` keyword followed by the value or expression.
+In `addOneToThis(int)` we return the expression `x + 1`.
+This statement will add 1 to the variable `x` and return the result to the caller.

-The third function *example_fn* also takes no parameters and does not return any value.
-It calls `addOneTothis(int)`.
+The third function - `example_fn()` - also takes no parameters and does not return any value.
+It calls `addOneTothis(int)` and stores the return value into a variable named `f`.
+Note that the type of `f` matches the return type of `addOneTothis(int)`.

-The variables that are defined inside a function are local to that function and available only inside the function.
+Variables defined inside a function are local to that function and available only inside the function.
 This includes any parameters that are passed to the function.
-In the code above the *integer* variable *x* in *function1* is local to the function and cannot be accessed by any other function including *main*.
-When *uart_print_num* is called a **copy** of the contents of *x* are passed to it as a parameter.
+In the code above, the variable `x` in `function1()` is local to the function and cannot be accessed by any other function including `main()`.
+In `function1()`, when `uart_print_num(...)` is called, a **copy** of the contents of `x` are passed to it as a parameter.
+This means that the content of the memory location `x` is copied to a new memory location.
+That new memory location is passed to  `uart_print_num(...)`.

-Similarly, in the case of *example_fn* the variable *d* and *f* are visible only inside the function.
-They are not accessible from any other function including *addOneToThis*.
-We pass a copy of *d* to *addOneToThis* through its parameter named *x*.
-When *x* is changed inside *addOneToThis* it does not alter the value of *d* in *example_fn*.
-The local copy of *d*, passed as a parameter, is the one that is modified.
-The modified value of *x* is returned by *addOneToThis*.
-A copy of the returned value is saved in *f* in *example_fn*.
-Furthermore, any variable that is defined inside `{ }` is local to the code within the braces.
+Similarly, in the case of `example_fn()` the variables `d` and `f` are visible only inside the function.
+They are not accessible from any other function.
+We pass a copy of `d` to `addOneToThis(int)` through its parameter named `x`.
+When `x` is changed inside `addOneToThis(int)` it does not alter the value of `d` in `example_fn()`.
+The local copy of `d`, passed as a parameter, is the one that is modified.
+Inside `addOneToThis(int)` the modified value of `x` is returned.
+A copy of the returned value is saved in a new memory location (different from `d`) called `f`.

+In summary, for the example above the variables `d` and `f` in `example_fn()` and the parameter `x` of `addOneToThis(int)` are distinct locations in memory.
+Furthermore, `x` is visible only to code inside the function `addOneToThis(int)` just as `d` and `f` are visible only inside `example_fn()`.
+In general, variables that are defined inside a pair of curly braces (i.e. { }) are accessible only within the braces.
+This is called the scope of the variable.

 ## Operators